Music of Russia: 20th century: Soviet music

 The 1960s and 1970s saw the beginning of modern Russian pop and rock music.
 It started with the wave of VIAs (vocal-instrumental ensembles), a specific sort of music bands performing radio-friendly pop, rock and folk, composed by members of the Union of Composers and approved by censorship.
 This wave begun with Pojuschie Gitary and Pesnyary; popular VIA bands also included Tcvety, Zemlyane and Verasy.
 That period of music also saw individual pop stars such as Iosif Kobzon, Sofia Rotaru, Alla Pugacheva, Valery Leontiev, Yuri Antonov.
 Many of them remain popular to this day.
 They were the mainstream of Soviet music media, headliners of festivals such as Song of the Year, Sopot, and Golden Orpheus.
 The year 1977 saw also establishment of Moskovsky Komsomolets hit parade, the Russia's first music chart.

 Music publishing and promotion in the Soviet Union was a state monopoly.
 To earn money and fame from their talent, Soviet musicians had to assign to the state-owned label Melodiya.
 This meant accepting certain boundaries of experimentation, that is, the family-friendly performance and politically neutral lyrics favoured by censors.
 Meanwhile, with the arrival of new sound recording technologies, it became possible for common fans to record and exchange their music via magnetic tape recorders.
 This helped underground music subculture (such as bard and rock music) to flourish despite being ignored by the state-owned media.

 "Bardic" or "authors' song" (авторская песня) is an umbrella term for the singer-songwriter movement that arose at the early 1960s.
 It can be compared to the American folk revival movement of the 60s, with their simple single-guitar arrangements and poetical lyrics.
 Initially ignored by the state media, bards like Vladimir Vysotsky, Bulat Okudzhava, Alexander Galich gained so much popularity that they finished being distributed by the state owned Melodiya record company.
 The largest festival of bard music is Grushinsky festival, held annually since 1968.

 Rock music came to the Soviet Union in the late 1960s with Beatlemania, and many rock bands arose during the late 1970s, such as Mashina Vremeni, Aquarium, and Autograph.
 Unlike the VIAs, these bands were not allowed to publish their music, and remained underground.
 The "golden age" of Russian rock is widely considered to have been the 1980s.
 Censorship was mitigated, rock clubs opened in Leningrad and Moscow, and soon rock became mainstream.
 Popular bands of that time include Kino, Alisa, Aria, DDT, Nautilus Pompilius, and Grazhdanskaya Oborona.
 New wave and post-punk were the trend in 80s Russian rock.

+Soviet and Russian conservatories have turned out generations of world-renowned soloists.
+Among the best known are violinists David Oistrakh and Gidon Kremer, cellist Mstislav Rostropovich, pianists Vladimir Horowitz, Sviatoslav Richter, and Emil Gilels, and vocalist Galina Vishnevskaya.